-Glacier has developed specific contingency plans related to Year 2000 issues.
+Glacier has developed specific contingency plans related to the Year 2000 issues facing it.
 As Glacier and its subsidiary banks continue to monitor the readiness of vendors, service providers and substantial borrowers, appropriate contingency plans have been developed that address the most reasonably likely "worst case" scenarios.
-Certain circumstances, as described above in "Risks," may occur for which there are no completely satisfactory contingency plans.
+Glacier has tested its contingency plans and believes they are adequate to implement Glacier's strategies for maintaining services during events such as those described in "Risks" above.
+Certain circumstances may occur for which there are no completely satisfactory contingency plans, and there can be no assurance that Glacier's contingency plans will be effective.